Magnetic Alarm Contact Switches, Window Sensors, Door Sensors

 - One of the contacts of the door sensor has wire terminals that the cable attaches to.

 - The right side of the diagram shows the alarm input block on the back of the DVR.
 One of the wires connects to an alarm input port and the other connects to a ground terminal.
+Please note that the maximum distance that you are run cable to dry contact door sensors is approximately 1000 feet.

 - Last, the DVR must be configured to trigger an alarm and take some type of action such as video surveillance recording, email alerts, and / or mobile push notification.
 More details instructions on how-to setup alarm inputs on iDVR-PRO surveillance DVRs can be found here.